api3dao/old-api3-docs/docs/airnode/v0.7/reference/deployment-files/config-json.md

 #### `httpSignedDataGateway.apiKey`

 (only if enabled) - The API key to authenticate against the gateway.
+The key must have a length of between 30 - 120 characters.
 Do not use the same key for `httpGateway` and `httpSignedDataGateway`.

 #### `httpSignedDataGateway.maxConcurrency`